“There we go.”

 “His house is sort of on the way.
 You can go to the halfway house later.
 C’mon, let’s go.”

-Slim’s car was a cross between a jeep and a golf cart, with one big seat in the front, fully occupied by Slim’s rump, and one in the back.
-They drove south down Halsted Street to the Bridgeport neighborhood and stopped at a house on West 26th and knocked on the door.
+Slim’s car was a cross between a jeep and a golf cart.
+They drove south down Halsted Street to the Bridgeport neighbourhood, stopped at a house on West 26th and knocked on the door.

 “666.
-What an odd number for a street address,” said Malmquist.
+What a curious number for a street address,” said Malmquist.

 “Hey, Danny, this is Jeff.
 He just got out of the hospital and wants to see your guns,” said Slim.